Taiyelolu1/LA-Crime-Analysis/README.md

 ## Overview of the Data
 The data originally contained a table with multiple fields and records.
 The data was `cleaned` and `transformed` using the `Power Query Editor` in Power BI.
 The major transformations carried out in the Power Query Editor inlcude:
-* Removal of duplicates in the unique DR_NO column (Division of Records Number).
 * Removal of unwanted columns: The initial data had about 28 columns.
 17 columns were removed due to inadequate information, and to allow for a more streamlined comprehensive analysis.
 * Renaming Columns: Some columns were also renamed and capitalized for easy understanding in the course of the project.
 * Replacing values: Columns with blank rows were replaced with "Unknown".
 Records from the `Victim Descent` were replaced based on the column description.